railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_advanced.rst

 Just in Time
 ------------

-By default, requirements calculation starts automatically once a day.
-You're advised to make this run overnight to ensure that the system doesn't slow down under the heavy load of scheduling when you're also trying to use it interactively yourselves.
-To specify the time it starts use the menu :menuselection:`Administration --> Configuration --> Scheduler --> Scheduled Actions`.
+By default, scheduling starts automatically once a day.
+You should make this run happen overnight to ensure that the system doesn't slow down under a heavy load of scheduling when you're also trying to use it interactively yourselves.

+To set the time it starts use the menu :menuselection:`Administration --> Configuration --> Scheduler --> Scheduled Actions`.
 Select the rule called 'Run MRP Scheduler' and modify the date and time of the next execution.

 .. index::
    pair: module; mrp_jit

-Some companies want to plan the orders progressively as they are entered so they don't wait until the procurement orders are planned the next day.
+Some companies want to plan orders progressively as they are entered so they don't wait until procurement orders are planned the next day.
 Install the module :mod:`mrp_jit` to handle this.
-Once it's installed each requirement (production or procurement order) will be planned in real time as soon as it's been confirmed.
+Once it's installed, each requirement (that could result in a Production or Purchase Order) will be planned in real time as soon as it's been confirmed.

-Then if you make a customer order with a product that's *Make To Order* the quotation request for a supplier will be generated.
+Then if you make a customer order with a product that's ``Make To Order`` the quotation request to a supplier will be generated.

 .. index::